MicrosoftDocs/powerbi-docs/powerbi-docs/service-dashboard-tiles.md

 >

 ## Pin a tile
 There are many different ways to add (pin) a tile to a dashboard.
-Tiles can be pinned from:
+You can pin tiles from:

 * [Power BI Q&A](service-dashboard-pin-tile-from-q-and-a.md)
 * [A report](service-dashboard-pin-tile-from-report.md)